Trumpiter-max/Web-Hacking-101/Client-Side/csrf.md

 Note: This lab's email change functionality is vulnerable to CSRF.
 It uses tokens to try to prevent CSRF attacks, but they aren't integrated into the site's session handling system.

 We will need 2 browsers for this lab:
  - Browser 1: log in with `carlos:montoya` and change email, website will generate valid token in payload, like this `email=demo%40demo.demo&csrf=WTvWupXdfWayFeCnkI61Wjz40gY3GaVf`.
-However, every token can use only one time, drop request change email with burp intercept.
+However, every token can use only one time, so if you want to use token, reload page again.
 Check the code, and we can see that:

  ```html
     <form class="login-form" name="change-email-form" action="/my-account/change-email" method="POST">